OfficeDev/outlook-dev-docs/docs/amphtml/index.md

 - Developers will be able to test AMPHTML emails on their own mailboxes
 - Authorized senders will be able to send AMPHTML emails to users
 - Only the Outlook.com web application will render AMPHTML emails.
 Other Outlook clients and platforms are not currently supported.
-- About half of Outlook.com users will have the feature turned on by default, allowing then to see AMP emails from authorized senders.
+- About half of Outlook.com users will have the feature turned on by default, allowing them to see AMP emails from authorized senders.

 ## Your feedback is important
 We will closely monitor the interest and feedback from Outlook users, developers and the email ecosystem during this preview.
 You can [reach out to us via email](mailto:ampforemailoutlook@service.microsoft.com).